Posted on Leave a comment

 Mexico, Revisited

 Having just last week expounded upon the notion of uitwaiien, I’ve decided this week that I need to go to Mexico, at least in my mind.
 Last year at this time I was in Akumal, Mexico, with my childhood best friend, who lives in Texas and whom I only rarely get to see.
 She works in travel and arranged a complimentary stay for us in a luxurious resort there.
 That trip was such a beautiful time for me.
 A gorgeous beach with perfectly lovely turquoise Caribbean water that broke way out in the distance, resulting in a gently lapping sparkle of sea on pristine white sand.
-Completely comfortable temperatures day in.
+Completely comfortable temperatures every day.
 I have kept Akumal as a weather location on my phone just to imagine I might be going there soon.
 Day after day, the temperature is around 82 degrees.
 Ahh.

 My friend had some business to do, but I mostly lounged on an umbrella-covered chaise or a fabulous covered “beach bed,” gazing at the sea and sky.
 Endlessly.
 I found I was unable to read or nap or shut my eyes at all.
 I was simply mesmerized by that beautiful water and its gracious conversation with the shore.
 It was a meditation.
 When Anne and I were together on the beach, we chose not to talk all that much.
 We were easy with each other, as always, after all the years since we were 13.
 And I was perfectly content.

 I came home utterly, totally, thoroughly, wholeheartedly relaxed.
 I felt like my heart had sprung wide open.
-And as often happens when I travel, I found a tiny heart-shaped memento–this time, a piece of coral–in the water.
+And as often happens when I travel, I found a tiny heart-shaped memento–this time, a piece of coral in the water.
 I brought it home and placed it on a little table in my bedroom.
 I press my finger to it as I pass by.
 And my Romantic (with a capital R) heart took it as an omen.
 (Nothing to report as of yet.)

 Living here in the Midwest, I long for the sea.
 I do.
 I long for it, even though I grew up here.
 I know many Midwesterners who feel pulled to the mountains.
 Okay.
 Gorgeous.
 Sure.
 Awe-inspiring.
 Yes.
 But not my heart’s resting place.
 Mountains, I feel, block the view.
 Nice place to visit, but I wouldn’t want to live there. 😉